APLConfiguration

 XCUIApplication* app = [XCUIApplication new];

-app.launchArguments = [c automationLaunchArgumentsWithAction: @"zeroLogs"]; // convert to launch argument
+app.launchArguments = [c automationLaunchArgumentsWithAction: @"zeroLogs"]; // Convert execute action operation to launch arguments.

 }